 Established by Barbara Collier and Hazel Self in 2000, Communication Disabilities Access Canada (CDAC) is a Canadian, disability, non-profit organization, with charitable status.
 In partnership with people who have speech, language and communication disabilities, CDAC promotes communication accessibility to goods and services.
-Over the years, CDAC has developed a range of resources that have been used by thousands of people, including individuals who have disabilities that affect their communication, accessibility policy makers, human rights lawyers, researchers, and clinicians, as well as community businesses, organizations and government groups.
+Over the years, CDAC has developed a range of resources that are used by thousands of people in Canada and internationally.
+These include individuals who have disabilities that affect their communication, accessibility policy makers, human rights lawyers, researchers, and clinicians, as well as community businesses, organizations and government groups.

 COVID-19